singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

  - It is next gen datastore
  - Collection and document model used
  - Native mode = Firestore mode
+ - Having more indexes will lead to greater storage sizes

 |FireStore|RDBMS|
 |:-:|:-:|